ragaoua/eco.nvim/README.md

 **eco.nvim** is a lightweight Neovim plugin that lets you run shell commands and insert their output directly into your buffer.
 Ideal for capturing the result of quick shell one-liners without leaving your editor.

+Neovim already has similar features via the `:r` command and the `!!` keymap (which maps to the `:.!` command), but they have some shortcomings:
+- They only allow you to insert or replace whole lines: `!!` replaces the current line with the output of a command, and `:r` inserts the output on a new line.
+  **eco.nvim** operates differently, as it inserts the output onto the current line, either at or after the _cursor_ position.
+See [Use cases](#use-cases).
+- They do not detect error codes or differentiate between stdout and stderr.
+If the command fails, its error message is inserted just like normal output (which you don't want, usually).
+  Instead, **eco.nvim** won't insert anything if the command returns a non-zero exit code, and outputs the error message in the command area.

 ## Features

-- Prompt for a shell command and insert its output at or before the cursor position
+- Prompt for a shell command and insert its output at or after the cursor position
 - Uses the user's default shell (`$SHELL`)

 ## Installation